rdeioris/LuaMachine/Tutorials/ReflectionShell.md

 Next step is creating a component that will automatically assign a Lua global name to an actor:

 * Create a new Blueprint Class of type ActorComponent and name it 'LuaReflectionComponent'
-* Add a public variable of type 'class of LuaReflectionStateBase' named 'State'
+* Add a variable of type 'class of LuaReflectionStateBase' named 'State', and assign it a default value of 'LuaReflectionState'
+* Add a public variable of type 'String' (this will be the name exposed to the Lua VM)
+* Finally assign the 'self' UObject to the Lua name (in the 'Begin Play' event)

 ## Getting the list of UProperties